zalando-incubator/authmosphere/CONTRIBUTING.md

 - [Contribute code](#contribute-code)

 Below are a few guidelines we would like you to follow.
 If you need help, please open a github Issue in this project.
-If you work at Zalando reach out to us at team-graviton
+If you work at Zalando reach out to us at Team Graviton.

 ## Report a bug
 Reporting bugs is one of the best ways to contribute.
 Before creating a bug report, please check that an